COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Appendix

 \paragraph{Raw Data} Community notes data are publicly available on the official website.\footnote{\url{https://x.com/i/communitynotes/download-data}} The data is released in several following separate files: \begin{itemize} \item \textbf{Notes:} This table contains all notes and their attributes.
 Core attributes include \textit{tweetId}, which identifies the tweet the note is associated with, and \textit{classification}, indicating whether the tweet is considered misleading.
 It also includes several attributes describing potential types of misinformation (e.g., \textit{misleadingFactualError}); however, these fields are not directly related to note ratings and are excluded from this study. \item \textbf{Ratings:} This table includes all user ratings of notes.
 Our helpfulness label scheme is derived from this table, where attributes prefixed with \textit{helpful-} and \textit{notHelpful-} correspond to the helpfulness reasons used in our \ourdataset experiments. \item \textbf{Note Status History:} This table contains metadata about notes, including their status updates and timestamps.
 We use the \textit{currentStatus} attribute to determine each note’s final helpfulness label. \item \textbf{User Enrollment:} This table provides metadata on each user’s enrollment status in the Community Notes program.
 Since it does not contain information related to note helpfulness, we exclude it from our experiments. \item \textbf{Note Requests:} This table records all requests submitted by X users for a Community Note.
 It was added after our data collection period, so it is not used in this study. \end{itemize}

 We first construct the full dataset by joining all data files on the \textit{noteID} column.
-We then remove empty notes and merge the duplicated helpfulness reasons \textit{notHelpfulOpinionSpeculation} and \textit{notHelpfulOpinionSpeculationOrBias} into a single category, \textit{notHelpfulOpinionSpeculationOrBias}.
-Finally, we exclude notes labeled as \textit{notHelpfulOther}, as their reasons are unclear and uninformative. \Cref{tab:before_after_processing} presents data size statistics before and after processing.
+We then remove empty notes and merge the duplicated helpfulness reasons \texttt{notHelpfulOpinionSpeculation} and \texttt{notHelpfulOpinionSpeculationOrBias} into a single reason category which is \texttt{notHelpfulOpinionSpeculationOrBias}.
+Finally, we exclude notes that are labeled as \texttt{notHelpfulOther}, as their reasons are unclear and uninformative.